 Statement of Intent

-In order to enable an industry standard method to electronically transport IBIS modeling data between semiconductor vendors, EDA tool vendors, and end customers, this template is proposed.
+In order to enable an industry standard method to electronically transport IBIS modeling data between semiconductor vendors, electronic design automation (EDA) tool vendors, and end customers, this template is proposed.
 The intention of this template is to specify a consistent format that can be parsed by software, allowing EDA tool vendors to derive models compatible with their own products.

 One goal of this template is to represent the current state of IBIS data, while allowing a growth path to more complex models/methods (when deemed appropriate).
 This would be accomplished by a revision of the base template, and possibly the addition of new keywords or categories.